KayTrust/KTRCs/KTRC/KTRC-2.md

 ---
-eip: 5069
+eip: 2
-title: EIP Editor Handbook
+title: KTRC Editor Handbook
-description: Organizational structure, decision making process, and other EIP Editor odds and ends.
+description: Organizational structure, decision making process, and other KTRC Editor odds and ends.
-author: Pooja Ranjan (@poojaranjan), Gavin John (@Pandapip1), Sam Wilson (@SamWilsn), et al.
+author: original authors Pooja Ranjan (@poojaranjan), Gavin John (@Pandapip1), Sam Wilson (@SamWilsn), et al.
 discussions-to: https://ethereum-magicians.org/t/pr-5069-eip-editor-handbook/9137
 status: Living
 type: Meta
-created: 2022-05-02
+created: 2023-09-06
 requires: 1
 ---

 ## Introduction

-We, the Ethereum Improvement Proposal (EIP) Editors, maintain a repository of documents related to the Ethereum protocol and its ecosystem.
+We, the KayTrust Request for Comments (KTRC) Editors, maintain a repository of documents related to the KayYTrust asset and its ecosystem.
 Consider us both _archivists_ making sure the community as a whole does not lose its history, and a _publisher_ making sure interested parties can stay up-to-date with the latest proposals.

 ## Mission